ThomasBurleson/angularjs-Zza-BMEAN/readme.md

 ```

 These will install all the vendor libraries for the AngularJS client.
 And the NPM modules required for the optional Grunt build tasks.
+You only have to install these modules and vendor libraries once.

 ### Start the servers
 *Every time you run the application* you must first launch **two** servers: the MongoDB server and the Zza application's node/express Server.
 If you are using WebStorm IDEA, here are two snapshots to make these tasks trivial: